GrinonBarrett/Taksidos/To Do.md

 To be playable, the creature (or rather species) must meet the following criteria.
 * It must not be mindless.
 * It must seem distinctive from other species.
-* It must be able to be somewhat balanced coompared to other species.
+* It must be able to be "somewhat balanced" compared to other species.
 * Members of the species must be capable of being cognisent of the difference between instincts and morality and able to create and operate by morality systems other than its own innate instincts.